Cost Modeling & Cost of Care Studies

 What are Provider Briefs?

-FCF has developed a provider brief to share back some of what we learned in the Cost of Care study.
-These briefs summarize some of the business data we analyzed throughout the study and outlines key findings and average costs for family child care providers.
+FCF has developed a provider brief to share some of what we learned in the Cost of Care study.
+These briefs summarize business data analyzed throughout the study and outline key findings and average costs for family child care providers.

 Family Child Care Provider Briefs